USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/concepts/cli-scinet-hpc.md

 **2.** Log in using your user SCINet credentials. *Follow the instructions for <a href="https://scinet.usda.gov/guides/access/web-based-login#accessing-web-based-interfaces" target="_blank"><b>Accessing Web-Based Interfaces</b></a>*

-  - You will initially be presented with the SCINet login page.
+  - You will be presented with the USDA eAuthentication login page.

   ![scinet login in web browser](../assets/img/scinet-login.png)

-  - Choose `Login.gov or USDA LincPass` as your sign-in option.
+  - Select the login option that is appropriate for you.
-    - A. If you have a LincPass/AltLinc or PIV Exemption, you will authenticate as usual with eAuth.
+    - *Please see the detailed instructions for <a href="https://scinet.usda.gov/guides/access/web-based-login#accessing-web-based-interfaces" target="_blank">logging on to SCINet web-based interfaces</a>.* *(if you have a `LincPass`/`AltLinc`)*
-    - B. If you do not have a LincPass/AltLinc or PIV Exemption, you will authenticate using Login.gov.
+    - *Please see the detailed instructions for <a href="https://scinet.usda.gov/guides/access/login/alt-login#non-usda-users---logingov" target="_blank">logging on to SCINet using Login.gov</a>.* *(sponsored, non-USDA SCINet users)*
-      - *Please see the detailed instructions for <a href="https://scinet.usda.gov/guides/access/login/logingov" target="_blank">logging on to SCINet using Login.gov</a>.*
+    - *Please see the detailed instructions for <a href="https://scinet.usda.gov/guides/access/login/alt-login#usda-users-without-a-lincpassaltlinc" target="_blank">alternative Login guide</a>.*

   After successful authentication, you will automatically be redirected to Open OnDemand web interface for Ceres cluster.